 Industrial biotechnology (IB) - the use of biological substances, systems and processes to produce materials, chemicals and energy - will play an essential part in the creation of a low-carbon knowledge-based economy in the UK.
-Applying the use of biological systems including microorganisms, terrestrial plants and algae, the IB sector of the KTN incorporates many aspects of "white biotechnology" such as:
+Applying the use of biological systems including microorganisms, terrestrial plants and algae, the KTN's IB sector incorporates many aspects of "white biotechnology" such as:

 - Biocatalysis, & biotransformations for the chemical industries